apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### March 23th, 2023: Apache Jackrabbit Oak 1.50.0 released
+Apache Jackrabbit Oak 1.50.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#latest) page for more details.
+Note that this is the first release to require Java 11.

 #### March 10th, 2023: Apache Jackrabbit 2.20.9 released
 Apache Jackrabbit 2.20.9 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
 See the